JamesNugent-Insights/Portfolio/README.md

 ### Project 2: Customer Segmentation / Python

-Project Goal: To run a clustering algorthim on the dataset to see whether or not there is any clear segmentation of customers.
+Project Goal: To run a clustering algorithm on the dataset to see whether or not there is any clear segmentation of customers.
 Average income and Score Rating were chosen as the two fields.
 Clusters would be reviewed and marketing advice would be given.

 Key Insights:
 - N Clusters was set to 6
-- Clusers of note were 1, 2 and 4
+- Clusters of note were 1, 2 and 4
 - Cluster 1 was labelled as 'High earner/High Spend'.
 Recommendation of high ticket items and high frequency of marketing.
 - Cluster 2 was labelled as 'High earner/Low Spend'.
 Potential opportunity to convert these into cluster 1.
 Further analysis required - Recommendation to look at other differences between cluster 1 and 2 (Gender,Age, Products)
 - Cluster 4 was labelled as 'Low earner/High Spend'.
 Recommendation of discounts/sale items as well as limited time offers.